 It is plain and simple; you cannot optimize your site to increase the visitor to conversion ratio if you’re unable to effectively track the activities of your site’s visitors.
 Monitoring customer activities in your online store doesn’t only help you keep tabs on your site’s growth, it also avails you to a lot of key information you ordinarily wouldn’t have access to.

-By regularly tracking customer activities, however, you are made aware of the flaws hindering commercial transaction on your platform and can easily rectify it with a digital marketing plan or a website upgrade.
+By regularly tracking customer activities, however, you are made aware of the flaws hindering commercial transactions on your platform and can easily rectify it with a digital marketing plan or a website upgrade.

 Why your WooCommerce site’s conversions have to be tracked